 - R. B. Villard: R. B. Villard is the investor who owns Realore, the company that owned Limetown and employed all of its citizens.
 He has gone into hiding.
 R. B. Villard is played by Leer Leary.

-- Oscar Totem: Oscar Totem is the head researcher in Limetown who not only conducted the main research project, but also created the feeling of Limetown itself.
-Oscar Totem is played by Brian Linden.
+- Oskar Totem: Oskar Totem is the head researcher in Limetown who not only conducted the main research project, but also created the feeling of Limetown itself.
+Oskar Totem is played by Brian Linden.

 How does it hold up?

 To this day, I’ve heard few pilot episodes of an audio fiction that hold up better than Limetown‘s.

 My appreciation here is, admittedly, painted by some nostalgia: as I heard Lia Haddock’s voice, heard the music and the texture of this episode, I couldn’t help feeling transported back to that moment when I felt something change in how I listened to podcasts.
 Limetown was so new when it came out, so exciting–and that feeling still remains.
 While some of my love comes from that past excitement, I was also captivated by how great this episode still is.

 While the acting, writing, and production are all impressive in this episode, what stands out most so many years later is the pacing.
 The episode shifts rapidly between a police montage, archival interviews, Lia’s introduction, summaries of the events and the key players, and a genuinely heartwrenching montage of interviews with the families of those who went missing.
 The pacing could have been a disaster here, driving the plot to trip over itself and the emotional performances to fall flat on their faces.
 Instead, the quick pace plays out like an elegant gallop.